buraknurcicek/coyo-code-challange/README.md

 # P.S
 * I choose MVVM.
 Because, that is a very simple 2 screens app, I didn't want to set up a complex architecture.
 And, my knowledge of MVVM is much more than others.
 If I use VIPER pattern, there will be so many files for two screens app.
 * Due to my job, I couldn't focus on the challenge so much.
-If I had much more time, I would improve my code like below;
+I had less than 2 days in order to complete it.
+But if I had much more time, I would improve my code like below;
 * I used two different table view managers which are "HomeTableViewManager" and "PostDetailTableViewManager".
 It should be a generic table view manager.
 * I would develop an indicator view for API calls, a placeholder view for empty data states.
 * I would add UI, Snapshot and Unit test